So as a marketer you want to know how location-based marketing can help you to reach your marketing goals?

 We think that data is big in the sense that the impact is big.
 We think of location data as big because of it’s quality in both application and insight.

 With that in mind, we can define big data as the collation of data from multiple sources.
-To inform better decision making, powerful targeting and improved attribution.
+To inform better decision making, powerful targeting, and improved attribution.

-How can my business use location data
+How can my business use location data and location-based mobile marketing

 For marketers, it has sometimes been difficult to understand the benefits of location data.
 Especially whilst trying to get around the technical side of how it works.
 In the beginning, many companies had inaccurate data sets.
 But now the science behind location data has advanced greatly.
 This enables marketers by providing quick and reliable results.
 All by incorporating location data into their marketing strategy.

 Audience segmentation is a key challenge for any marketer.
-In order to optimize marketing dollars, it's important to make sure that you are reaching the right people.
-It can sometimes be difficult to get this right, and often involves a lot of hypothesising and testing as well as optimization.
+In order to optimize marketing dollars, it’s important to make sure that you are reaching the right people.
+It can sometimes be difficult to get this right, and often involves a lot of hypothesizing and testing as well as optimization.

 Location can help to build powerful audience segments as it’s a key indicator of intent.
 For example, let’s say you make the active decision to walk into a specific location in a shop.
 It is then likely, at some level, for you to be interested in some of the products in that location.